CodeYourFuture/syllabus/docs/fundamentals/week-1/mentors.md

 ## Telephone

 Play the default game!
 You don’t need to explain what to do, people will figure it out.
-You might try playing it between the mentors before the session.
-It’s a fun icebreaker.
+You might try playing it between the mentors in your planning calls It’s a fun icebreaker.
 Limit the groups to 5 or else the game takes too long.
 It takes **10 minutes** to play with **5 people**.

 Now come back into the main room and lead a reflection.